The Bloom Beat: Flower Festivals Statewide

 In an ode to everyone’s favorite exotic flower, the Keizer Iris Festival, May 18-21, 2017, happens at the world-famous Schreiner’s Iris Gardens.
 Here, 500 varieties of irises bloom on 10 acres — not just purple but white, red, blue, copper and even black.
 There’s a golf tournament, a series of runs (3K to certified marathon), food and beverage tastings, carnival, live music and a parade — themed this year “Total Eclipse of the Heart.”

 Oregon Lavender Daze Festival

-The annual Oregon Lavender Daze Festival, set for July 15, 2017 in Hood River, is a feast for the senses.
+The annual Hood River Lavender Daze Festival, set for July 8-9, 2017 in Hood River, is a feast for the senses.
 Don’t miss the energetic live music, arts booths, barbecue and lavender-infused gelato, face painting, craft classes, a ladybug release party and wine tasting.
 All of this is steeped with the sweet smell of thousands of organic Oregon lavender plants available for U-cut.
 Be ready for friendly bees.

 Annual Dahlia Festival

 The Swan Island Dahlia Farm is one of the largest grower of Dahlias in the country.
 Get fresh-cut flowers daily from July through September or get your dahlia fix at the Annual Dahlia Festival during the last weekend in August and Labor Day weekend (Aug.
 26-28 and Sept.
 2-4, 2017) at their farm in Canby.
-The festival features a full-spectrum of 15,000 cut blooms set in 400 unique and inspiring floral arrangements.
+The festival features nearly 40 acres of diverse dahlias, many of which were first cultivated here, as well as a full spectrum of 15,000 cut blooms set in 400 unique and inspiring floral arrangements.
 Live music, craft beer and food vendors and a balloon artist and face painting round out the family fun.

 Is any of the information on this page incorrect?